Rare Beauty - Chapel

 Rory aged 18 months is still receiving treatment at Birmingham Children's Hospital.

-Victoria explains "In terms of describing Rory's conditions to people it can be difficult.
-I think people look at him and don't want to ask the question, however, I believe by doing the Rare Beauty project it will encourage people to ask more questions.
+Victoria explains: "It can be difficult describing to others Rory’s condition.
+I think people look at him and don't want to ask the question.
+However, I believe by doing the Rare Beauty project, it will encourage people to ask more questions.
 It shows that we are proud and actively showing off our children and their condition with everyone.
 I am hoping the project will show that we are all one and can offer support to one another.
 I think people will realise that we are comfortable showing and sharing our children's illnesses so they should feel comfortable asking questions.

-"I think the images and putting clips on social media will definitely encourage this as this is how people communicate and share their stories now a days.
+"I think the images and putting clips on social media will definitely encourage this as this is how people communicate and share their stories nowadays.

-Rory is home with the family now, however, in the future he will need a kidney transplant.
+Rory is home with the family now.
+However, in the future he will need a kidney transplant.
 His parents are currently undergoing tests to determine which of them will be a donor as they are both a match for their son.

 The Chaplaincy team is a multi faith team and is led by Ref Paul Nash.
 Pictured is Rev Nash, Victoria and Sister Florence.